IFSA University of Otago

 Located on a peninsula in the South Island of New Zealand, Dunedin is home to fine architecture, cultural attractions, and world-famous wildlife reserves.
 The University of Otago was founded in 1869, making it New Zealand’s oldest university.
 The university has a strong focus on research, especially in nature-related sciences.
 Additionally, the university boasts a close relationship to Ngai Tahu, a South Island Maori tribe, who contribute to the Pacific and Maori Studies program on campus.
 Nearly all students live within walking distance of campus and the city center.

-- Fees: Students pay Haverford tuition and room to Haverford College.
+- Fees: Students pay Haverford tuition to Haverford College.
 Haverford will then be responsible for submitting payments to the program.
+Student pay room and board fees directly to IFSA.

 Students are strongly encouraged to take the indigenous Māori language while studying abroad in New Zealand.